 Visit the NAPCAN website to register to attend an information session in your area.
 For more information about the training and information sessions, call NAPCAN Queensland on 3287 3533.

-Due to the popularity of these workshops, additional sessions are now available across Queensland prior to 1 July 2017, to meet the high demand for these sessions.
+Due to the popularity of these workshops, the department is providing additional sessions across Queensland prior to 1 July 2017, to meet the high demand for these sessions.
 Go to the NAPCAN website to book a session.